padzak/shop/README.md

 5. Sidebar is overflowing its container
 6. Specific filter categories are not collapsible

+### signin

+1. Forget password is not working
+2. Deleting character from the middle of email address moves caret to the end of the input field...

 ### profile/payment

 1. Warning: You provided a `checked` prop to a form field without an `onChange` handler.
 This will render a read-only field.
 If the field should be mutable use `defaultChecked`.
 Otherwise, set either `onChange` or `readOnly`. (client.js:2)